The square cut log house bears the original name ” Beaver House,” after its builder, Nicholas Beaver, of Puslinch Township.

 Brief history of Beaver House, erected 1832 by Beaver family, Puslinch Twp.

 (See Wellington County Atlas, Page 14)

-We purchased the house and, with the help from Conestogo Carpenters, disassembled the logs, marking each for re-assembly, and brought the house to our home in Pilkington Township on a flatbed.
-Due to lack of funds the logs sat for two or more years before we could afford the pad on which to erect the house, but they all survived with the exception of one ceiling beam that had been in poor shape at the time of purchase and was therefore ‘replaced’ in the original style by Conestogo Carpenters.
+We purchased the house and, with help from Conestogo Carpenters, disassembled the logs, marking each for re-assembly, and brought them to our home in Pilkington Township on a flatbed.
+Due to lack of funds, the logs sat for two or more years before we could afford the pad on which to erect the house, but they all survived with the exception of one ceiling beam that had been in poor shape at the time of purchase and was therefore ‘replaced’ in the original style by Conestogo Carpenters.

-Today we have secreted a geo-thermal heating and cooling system which will leave the house appearing to be ‘original’ but will provide a temperature suitable for storing antique items.
+Today we have secreted a geo-thermal heating and cooling system which leaves the house appearing to be ‘original’ but provides a temperature suitable for storing antique items and displaying art.
 For further information please contact us.